Edmonton City Council: Plebiscites

 Voter opinion was frequently polled in plebiscite questions held at time of elections.
 This happened in many cases including 1961, 1968, 1970 and 1974.
 Plebiscites held aside from the municipal elections were uncommon in Edmonton's history.
 The only ones were held in 1918, 1979 and 1981.

 On March 4, 1918, a vote was held on the question of whether council was right in its hiring of an outside man to be fire chief, against wishes of the firefighters.
 The firefighters went on strike on the issue.
 A majority of city voters voted in favor of the firefighters' position; the final vote tallies being 6539 against the council's decision to 2250 in favour.
 The total turnout was larger than had been cast in the previous city election to fill the mayor's post.

 In 1979, voters voted on cancelling a municipal law passed authorizing construction of a Trade and Convention Centre.
 Despite an adverse vote, the project was built and is now known as the Edmonton Convention Centre.

-In 1981, voters voted on three questions - a yes or no question on designation of the old city hall as a historic resource; a choice of three options for how to house city hall workers, and a two-part question on the ward system - first a yes or no question on wards, then if you voted in favor of wards, whether the voter wanted one-seat wards, two-seat wards or wards that had more than two seats.
+In 1981, voters voted on three questions - a yes or no question on designation of the old city hall as a historic resource (No won); a choice of three options for how to house city hall offices (retaining city hall to use for offices won), and a two-part question on the ward system - first a yes or no question on wards, then if you voted in favor of wards, whether you wanted one-seat wards, two-seat wards, or wards that had more than two seats (two-seat wards won).
 (Wards had been adopted in 1971 after a favorable vote in a plebiscite held in 1968.
+Two-seat wards were in effect until the 2010 Edmonton municipal election.)

 As well, in the early years ratepayers (property owners) voted on money proposals alongside many municipal elections and at other times as well.